Discover the approach of functional medicine to Acne to solve it for good.

 1. The timing of the test isn’t considered.

 Often, doctors don’t check where a female is in her menstrual cycle.
-There are different ranges of normal for a cycle, depending on whether she’s in her first, mid or last half of her cycle.
-Ideally, it’s most useful to test a woman’s hormones on day 19-21 of a typical 28 day cycle, day 18 if you have a shorter cycle, or day 23 if you have a longer cycle.
+There are different ranges of normal for a cycle, depending on whether she’s in the first, mid or last half of her cycle.
+Ideally, it’s most useful to test a woman’s hormones on day 19-21 of a typical 28-day cycle, day 18 if you have a shorter cycle, or day 23 if you have a longer cycle.